Can I Hire Someone to Drive My Car for Me? Yes — Here's How Driveaway Works

 How Driveaway Differs From Rideshare, Chauffeur, and Taxi Services

 People sometimes confuse driveaway with rideshare services like Uber or Lyft, personal chauffeurs, or long-distance taxi rides — but these are fundamentally different services.
 With a rideshare or taxi, you're paying someone to drive you somewhere in their vehicle.
-With a chauffeur, someone drives you in your car — you're a passenger.
+With a chauffeur, someone drives you in your car.
 With driveaway, the driver delivers your vehicle without you in it.
 You're not traveling with the car; you're having the car brought to where you need it.

 Who Uses Driveaway?
 Snowbirds, Relocations, Fleet Managers, and More